Nils277/FelineUtilityRovers/ReadMe.txt

 CHANGE FILTER
 ---------------
 	You can change if and where filter for this mods are added.
-This can be done in the "KPBS_settings.cfg" file.
+This can be done in the "FelineUtilityRover.cfg" file.

 LICENSING
 ---------------